Written by Diana Licalzi, MS, RD, CDE

 Let's Recap: Prediabetes & The Best Ways to Treat It

-- Sadly, more than 1 in 3 people in the United States have prediabetes but only 80% know they have it.
+- Sadly, more than 1 in 3 people in the United States have prediabetes and more than 80% don't know they have it.

 - Prediabetes is categorized as having a blood sugar levels between 100-125 mg/dL or an A1c between 5.7-6.4%